conan-io/conan-io.github.io/_posts/2019-02-25-Extending-conan-with-hooks.markdown

 ### Binary Linter

-The binary linter hooks provides some hints about the artifacts that has been built and eventually packaged after the ``package()`` call.
+The binary linter hook provides some hints about the artifacts that have been built and eventually packaged after the ``package()`` call.
 It is very helpful to analyze possible missing dependencies in shared libraries as well as to check that the binaries generated match the profile used.